-Applications are made to either your super fund or the Department of Human Services, depending on which category of early access claim you are making.
+Applications are made to either your super fund or the Australian Taxation Office, depending on which category of early access claim you are making.
 If you’re a temporary resident, applications are made through the Australian Taxation Office.

 How to withdraw your super

 The law surrounding superannuation can be complex, but we can help you understand and navigate your insurance entitlements, and help you successfully make a claim—so you can get the financial comfort you deserve in your time of need.

 If you are unable to work due to an illness or disability, you may be able to claim an insurance payout from your superannuation.
 There are time limits for making a super claim, so contact Maurice Blackburn today.

 Maurice Blackburn's superannuation and insurance claims lawyers are experts in the field.
 We can help you to gain early access to your funds when you need them the most, and we understand the importance of having someone in your corner when you're taking on a well-resourced insurance company.